tbaums/dcos-mandt-labs/labs/2 - Data-Services-labs/Lab_04_Deploy_Flink_Job.md

 In the Flink web UI, click on Submit New Job, then click the Add New button.
 This will allow you to select the jar file and upload it.

-Once we hit Submit, we should see the job begin to run in the Flink web UI.
+One the jar file is uploaded, we select it and hit Submit.
+We should see the job begin to run in the Flink web UI.

 ### Step 3 - Viewing Output